-Now in its 56th year, the Percussive Arts Society (PAS) is a non-profit, music-service organization whose mission is to inspire, educate, and support percussionists and drummers throughout the world.
-Today, the society is over 5,000 members strong, with 50 chapters located across the United States and an additional 28 chapters outside the U.S.
+Nearing its 60th year of existence, the Percussive Arts Society (PAS) is a non-profit, music-service organization whose mission is to inspire, educate, and support percussionists and drummers throughout the world.
+Today, the society is over 5,000 members strong, with 48 chapters located across the United States and an additional 20 chapters around the globe.

-PAS publishes two bi-monthly publications, Percussive Notes and Rhythm!
-Scene™ (formerly Percussion News), and maintains a comprehensive website of percussion education resources.
+PAS publishes the Percussive Notes journal six times a year, shares weekly content on Rhythm!
+Scene™ the official blog of the Percussive Arts Society, and maintains a comprehensive website of percussion education resources.
 The society maintains a percussion museum and archive library and presents percussion-based programming in the local community.
 Each year PAS hosts the largest percussion convention in the world, the Percussive Arts Society International Convention (PASIC), featuring the top names in drumming and percussion.
 In addition, domestic and international PAS chapters host Days of Percussion and other clinics in their regions throughout the year.

 The fourteen percussionists and educators who met for dinner at the 1960 Midwest Band and Orchestra Clinic in Chicago could scarcely have imagined what the PAS would ultimately grow into.
 Their goal was simply to discuss the possibility of establishing a national organization that would “bring up to date the present standards in solo and ensemble contests, stimulate a greater interest in percussion performance and teaching, and promote better teaching of percussion instruments.”